connerbw/cakepusher/README.md

 More specifically, the files `includes/RestAbstract.php` and `includes/RestStatusnet.php` are GPL3.
 The rest of the files are MIT, or dual licensed with MIT option.

-Cake Pusher is far removed from the world of compiled languages that many of the FSF licenses are meant for.
-Since everything Cake Pusher deals with are human readable scripts, we hope everyone can agree that we are being respectful and allowing for exceptions where necessary.
-If you disagree please contact us so we can resolve the issue.

 Good times.